CS3219-SE-Principles-and-Patterns/cs3219-project-ay2122-2122-s1-g33/README.md

 Access the environment variables for the Docs, Frontend and Sessions services from this secret gist: https://gist.github.com/Davidcwh/10de3c44ec111c2a59505cd436829659

-For each of the services, create a `.env` file in their diretories (`/Docs`, `/Frontend` and `/Sessions`) and copy over the respective environment variables from the secret gist above.
+For each of the services, create a `.env` file in their directories (`/Docs`, `/Frontend` and `/Sessions`) and copy over the respective environment variables from the secret gist above.

 ## 4) Start the Code Executor service